shuangpingzhao/Decision-Visibility-Delay/README.md

 It is intentionally incomplete,
 serving as a space for observation, clarification, and reflection
 before any method, model, or solution is defined.

+## Final Note

+This repository documents an exploratory framework developed to reflect on decision visibility and delay in complex systems.

+The purpose of this project was to clarify early conceptual observations rather than to produce a finalized, deployable, or operational model.
+As such, the repository is intentionally concluded at this stage.

+Further thinking in this direction continues privately and may later evolve into applied or technical forms in different contexts.